speee/ScrollableTabController/README.md

 #### UpperContentViewController

 - Its view has to be able to define its height.
 ScrollableTabController observes the height and decides UpperContentViewController.view's container view's height.
+- If you want to allow users to scroll over upper content area, consider using TouchTransparentView that passes touch events to views below it.

 #### ScrollableViewController